Katamari

+Concept

+Keita Takahashi, the series creator, did not go into coding originally.
+He created "cheerfully bizarre" sculptures when he was a student at Musashino Art University.
+This inspired Takahashi to entertain audiences with his creations and decided to join Namco as a visual artist.
+He wanted to create a game where the players can do something they can only do in a game and create something that is not formulaic.

 Gameplay and setting

 In most Katamari games, players typically control the player character, The Prince, as he is ordered to do various tasks by his father, the King of All Cosmos.

 In Katamari Damacy, The Prince is tasked with the job of rebuilding the stars and constellations that the King destroyed.
-To do this, the player combines as many objects into a singular ball, known as a katamari ball, that could become a star, constellations, or stardust.
+To do this, the player combines many objects into a singular ball, known as a katamari ball, that could become a star, constellations, or stardust.
 A katamari ball can roll up certain objects, depending on the Katamari's relative size to them.

-Players typically control the katamari using two analog sticks; players move forward and backward by pushing the analog sticks in that direction simultaneously.
+Players typically control the katamari ball using two analog sticks; players move forward and backward by pushing the analog sticks in that direction simultaneously.
 They can turn the katamari by pushing only one stick in the desired direction or pushing the sticks in opposite directions to do so faster (often described as 'tank controls').
 Players may also do a 180 degree turn that causes The Prince to jump on the other side of the Katamari typically by pressing the two sticks down into the controller.
 Players may cause the katamari to roll at high speeds typically by rapidly moving the two sticks in opposite directions back and forth.
 Players may also cause The Prince to jump and get a better look at the world by pressing L1.
-More recently, players are given the ability called the "Prince Hop" as well as look at the world in the first person.
+Introduced in Katamari Forever, players are given the ability called the "Prince Hop" to make the katamari ball hop.